jonathandean/On-The-Rocks/README.md

     cd [project root]/wp-content/themes/
     git clone git@github.com:jonathandean/On-The-Rocks.git on_the_rocks

-This projects contains neat as a submodule.
-When you clone the repository you'll have the directory that contain the submodule but not the files yet.
-To get them, you'll have to run:

-    git submodule init
-    git submodule update

 To get the latest version of On The Rocks in a repostory where you added it as a submodule: